cloudfoundry-attic/cf-abacus/README-ja.md

     utils/ - Utility modules used by the above

-    stubs/ - Test stubs for provisioning and account services
+    plugins/ - Plugins for provisioning and account services

 test/ - End to end tests